michalvankodev/michalvankodev-site/_posts/blog/2021-05-07-introduction-javascript-to-javascript-application-testing.md

 ### Form validation

-It should be tested if the forms are correctly evaluating validation and if the errors appear when they should.
-It's also good UX testing to require validation errors to be displayed only if the elements were previously touched or the form was submitted.
 Forms should be tested for correctly evaluating validation.
 The errors should appear when the validation fails.
 It's also good user experience testing when tests require validation errors to be displayed only if the elements were previously touched or the form was submitted.